TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 After reading this article, you should have enough understanding and skills to set up and troubleshoot your own RDP smart card logon.

-_**Note:** In this post, I assume that we want to connect from Linux to Windows using FreeRDP._
+_**Note:** It is much easier to do smart card logon on Windows, so I assume we run FreeRDP on Linux (or macOS) and our target machine runs Windows._

+You may be surprised (sarcasm), but it is not easy to do scard logon on Linux when connecting to the Windows machine.
+It became easier with [recent improvement](https://github.com/Devolutions/sspi-rs/pull/492) in `sspi-rs`.
+I have a lot to say, let's dive in.

 # How it works

+Each section explains the theoretical aspects of RDP smart card logon and the software component we will use for it.
+Sometimes it is not trivial because not all Microsoft components have exact replacements on Linux.

 ## RDP NLA

 Now we need to understand how the scard authorization works.
 Without this knowledge we can't move further.
-The RDP auth is very complicated thing.
+The RDP is very complicated thing.
 So, I'll focus my attention only on scard-related things.

 So, the first thing you need to know is [Network Level Authentication](https://en.wikipedia.org/wiki/Remote_Desktop_Services#Network_Level_Authentication):